Posts

 Image

 In 2008, The Starting Line went on hiatus.
-Disillusioned from the recording industry after their sophomore record and major label debut, Based on a True Story, was neglected from promotion due to the band’s label, MCA being acquired by Universal Music Group and forming the sub-label Gergen Records.
-This prompted the band to sign to Virgin Records and release their third record, Direction .
+Disillusioned from the recording industry after their sophomore record and major label debut, Based on a True Story , was neglected from promotion due to the band’s label, MCA being acquired by Universal Music Group and forming the sub-label Gergen Records.
+This prompted the band to sign with Virgin Records and release their third record, Direction .
 Unlike Based on a True Story, Direction was better promoted.
 Still, even with the new promotion the band had enough.
 GETTING CLOSE TO WHATEVER MATTERS.
 The Starting Line’s hiatus included a few tour dates together and live recordings.
-The band is yet to release a full-length follow up record to Direction, but in 2016 they released a three-song EP titled Anyways .
-Lead singer Kenny Vasoli said at Slam Dunk Records festival in 2011: “ People keep asking us when we're getting back together, and the answer I have is yesterday.
+The band is yet to release a full-length follow-up record to Direction, but in 2016 they released a three-song EP titled Anyways .
+Lead singer Kenny Vasoli said at the Slam Dunk Records festival in 2011: “ People keep asking us when we're getting back together, and the answer I have is yesterday.
 And what happens when bands get together?
 They write music.
-So, we have
+So, w

 “Good Thing” by Jake Miller, Monday, August 22, 2022